sheygs/demo-credit/README.md

 ### demo-credit

-> Demo credit is a mobile lending app.
+> Demo credit is a mobile lending application

 ### Objective